siemens/pydcc/CONTRIBUTING.md

 ## Additional Workflow when changing the API

-In case of new API features it is mendatory to
+In the case of new API features, it is mandatory to
 * Add a new entry to the doc/mydcc.md in the section API
-* Add an unit test to tests/unit_test.py
+* Add a unit test to tests/unit_test.py
 * Implement a new API function.
-* Make sure passing the all test including the new API test.
+* Make sure to pass all the tests, including the new API test.